 What about reliability?

-- No issues with dropped connections, buffering, or the application timing out
+- No issues with applications bugs or timed out connections.

 How much does VyprVPN cost?

-VyprVPN is a good consideration if you are looking for a cheap VPN service without cutting corners on quality.
+VyprVPN is a good option if you are looking for a cheap VPN service without cutting corners on quality.

 Refund Policy – All VyprVPN plans come with a 30 day money-back guarantee, which is the best you will find in the VPN industry.